 In the footsteps of Blessed Edmund, Warrior alumnus and Forgotten Harvest CEO, Kirk Mayes ’94, is addressing food insecurity in metro Detroit in a meaningful way.
-His contributions are an impressive example of what’s possible when you lead with your heart.
+His contributions are an impressive example of what is possible when you lead with your heart.

-Kirk is currently the Chief Executive Officer at Forgotten Harvest, a role he has held since August of 2015.
+Kirk Mayes is the Chief Executive Officer at Forgotten Harvest, a role he has held since August of 2015.
 He attended and graduated from Michigan State University following his graduation from Brother Rice High School.
-He has a son who is 18, Kirk Mayes, Jr., and his wife Tamika is a Senior Attorney with the U.S. tax counsel at General Motors Company.
-Alumni Director Dan McGrath ’96 recently had a chance to interview Kirk about his time at Brother Rice and his path to becoming CEO of Forgotten Harvest.
+He has a son who is 18, Kirk Mayes, Jr., and his wife Tamika is a Senior Attorney with the U.S. Tax Counsel at General Motors Company.
+Alumni Director Dan McGrath ‘96 recently sat down for a conversation with Kirk about his time at Brother Rice and his path to becoming CEO of Forgotten Harvest.

 How did Brother Rice prepare you for where you are today?

-I think Brother Rice was the right place for me because it nurtures this idea to give back, and it was complimentary from the world I came from.
-I was the only child from a Jamaican home, and for my mother, Brother Rice was a huge investment into satisfying the promise to herself that she was going to make sure that her child had a better opportunity at fulfilling the American dream.
+Brother Rice was the right place for me because it also nurtures the idea to give back, which was complimentary to the world I came from.
+I was the only child from a Jamaican home.
+For my mother, Brother Rice was a huge investment in satisfying the promise to herself to ensure that her child had a better opportunity at fulfilling the American dream.

 How did you adjust to life at Brother Rice?